danielgroves/danielgroves.net/src/adventures-photography/_posts/2020-04-09-eurovelo-italy.md

   {% figcaption %}Ruins of the ancient inland port of Aqualia, once a thriving roman city, and now a large village.
 Also picured here is the inside of the striking Aqualia cathedral.
 In 2nd century AD Aqualia had a population over over 100,000 and was one of the worlds largest cities. {% endfigcaption %}
 {% endfigure %}

-The following morning had tears being shed by more than one person on the campsite when we found out, while packing down at 7am, that we'd lost the vote, and would be leaving the EU.
+The following morning had tears being shed by more than one person on the campsite when we found out, while packing down at 7am, that we'd lost the vote and would be leaving the EU.
 Overnight the swelling in my foot seemed to have stopped, but it was still significantly bigger than the other foot.
 It was a squeeze, but I could just about fit it in my cycling shoe, and there was no pain, so we headed off with the hope that it would start to go down over the day.

 {% figure %}
   {% img src: 20160624-DSCF8288, alt: Comparison between my two feet after the right one started swelling. %}